 Spinal adjustments help realign slightly misaligned vertebrae in order to relieve the pressure on your sciatic nerve.
 This treatment can help with herniated discs, spondylolisthesis and spinal stenosis.

 Intersegmental traction is a therapy that involves the use of a special chiropractic table.
 The table is adjusted according to your needs in order to mobilize the spinal column.
 During the treatment, two rollers continuously roll along the sides of the spinal column.
 This helps loosen tight muscles and ligaments that may be causing the spine to compress, contributing to herniated discs and back pain.
 This treatment is effective at healing sciatic nerve pain that is caused by a traumatic back injury and herniated discs.

 Acupuncture is extremely effective at alleviating lower back pain that is caused by soft tissue injuries or muscle tightness.
-This treatment involves inserting sterile, thin needles into specific points along the spine to help facilitate the release of endorphins and increase circulation to the area.
+This treatment involves stimulating specific points along the spine with a microcurrent or non-piercing Teishin needle to help facilitate the release of endorphins and increase circulation to the area.

 Many individuals with sciatic nerve pain often benefit from targeted corrective exercises as well as stretches.
 There are specific exercises that can help lower sciatic nerve pain when it flares, and exercises and stretches that can help strengthen weak back muscles.

 When you have a back injury, the last thing you want to do is make the pain worse or re-injure the area while you are healing.
 Our lifestyle advice is designed to help you find safer ways to perform everyday tasks so that you do not aggravate your injury or re-injure your back while you are healing.